-Note: when adding media you can also click the auto fill all the empty media slots in the sequences.
+Note: when adding media you can also click the Description button to auto fill all the empty media slots in the sequences.
 Select Auto Fill by Library Order to fill by the created date, as displayed in the Media Room library.
 Select Auto Fill Using Videos First if you want to add the video clips first.